55 Types of Beetles in Maryland

 The black vine weevil is a pest that can be found on plants like grapevine, hops, and morning glory.

-It is about 1/4 inch long and has brownish-black coloration with a yellowish-white underside.
+It is about 1/4 inch long and has a brownish-black coloration with a yellowish-white underside.

 The adult’s mouthparts are located at the end of its snout to make it easier for them to feed on plant juices.

-That aside, adults will lay eggs during the summer months, which will hatch into larvae after three weeks or so.
+That aside, adults will lay eggs during the summer, hatching into larvae after three weeks.

 These larvae have a dark head capsule and a light body that grows until adulthood.